VladD16/VladD16/README.md

 Markup Developer
 ------------------

 I am an experienced markup developer with in-depth knowledge of HTML, CSS, and JavaScript.
-In my work, I actively use modern preprocessors such as SCSS and Pug, which allows me to ensure high productivity and efficiency in the development process.
+In my work, I actively use modern preprocessors such as SCSS, which allows me to ensure high productivity and efficiency in the development process.
 I use Gulp and Webpack based builds to optimize the workflow.

 I confidently handle adaptive and cross-browser layout, which allows me to create convenient and functional websites for users on various devices and browsers.
 I also use VsCode for coding and Figma for working with design layouts.